ScottKirvan/ScooterUtils/README.md

   **File > Restart Editor...**.

 This will shutdown and restart unreal engine, prompting you to save any unsaved changes, and reload your project on restart.
-This is the same behavior you see when you enable or disable a plugin.
+This is the same behavior you see when, for example, you enable or disable a plugin.

-This is for developers that need to frequently restart the engine to test code changes, clear undo stacks, refresh the system, etc.  It's also nice for those times you've been working in the editor for a while and things just start to feel... um... off.
+This is for anyone that frequently restarts the engine to test code changes, clear undo stacks, refresh the system, etc.  It's also nice for those times you've been working in the editor for a while and things just start to feel... um... off.
 Just hit **Restart Editor...** and you're project will shutdown and restart -- no launcher popping up and prompting for a project to load, and no searching in file explorer to find the uproject file to open.

 ### Show Project in Explorer